nabeelsana/Udacity_AML/README.md

 Best models selected under each of the pipelines are as follows:

-i) Scikit-learn : Logistic Regression model with 91.138% Accuracy parameter values: C1: 0.48392209 , max_iter: 200.
+i) Scikit-learn : Logistic Regression model with 91.138% Accuracy  and with parameter values: C1: 0.48392209 , max_iter: 200.

-ii) Azure AutoML:   model with % Accuracy parameter values:
+ii) Azure AutoML:   VotingEnsemble classifier  with 91.639 % Accuracy.
+Some of parameter values:  n_estimators: 200,  min_samples_lea = 0.03578

-Therefore best pipeline was \\ and best model was \\ with % Accuracy
+Therefore best pipeline was AzureAutoML and best model was VotingEnsemble classifier with 91.639 % Accuracy

 ## Scikit-learn Pipeline